Frequently Asked Questions

 A: Well, how to keep this brief . . . so-called 'protectants' are mainly water, glycol (antifreeze), and sand (silica).
 To make this combo work requires emulsification.
 Silica has UV reflective values and is harmless.
 It's the emulsifier(s) and the glycol that are the bad bits!

-Glycol is used to maintain hydration and keep the surface looking wet.
+Glycol is used to maintain hydration and keep the surface looking 'wet and shiny'.
 That old tire or faded trim looks great when it rains . . . right?
 That's what most protectants do, they temporarily hydrate the substrate.
 Glycol is also neurotoxin, so it's a bad idea to use on interiors.
 These emulsifiers will eventually break down any surface.

 For more details, see our blog post: Protection, Protectants, and Tire Dry Rot